bdi2503/Educational_platform/README.md

 # Educational platform
-Goal: To calculate the main metrics of the educational platform in one query.
+Purpose: To calculate the main metrics of the educational platform in one query.
 Based on the data from the educational platform, I calculated the main metrics in one query:
 - ARPU;
 - ARPU;